Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

-In this section, we describe decoding algorithms for polar codes in a recursive framework that is induced from their recursive GCC structure.
+In this section we describe decoding algorithms for polar codes in a recursive framework that is induced from their recursive GCC structures.
 Roughly speaking, all the algorithms we consider here have a similar format.
-Consider the GCC structure of Definition \ref{def:constructG2}.
-This means that we have a length $N$ code, that is composed of $\ell$ layers of outer codes, denoted by $\left\{\mathcal{C}_r\right\}_{r=0}^{\ell-1}$, each one of length $N/\ell$.
-The decoding algorithms, we consider here, are composed of $\ell$ pairs of steps.
-Pair number $r$ is dedicated to decoding $\mathcal{C}_{r-1}$, in the following way. \begin{mdframed}[style=MyFrame] \begin{description} \item[STEP $2\cdot r -1$] \\ Using the previous steps, prepare the inputs to the decoder of code $\mathcal{C}_i$. \item[STEP $2\cdot r$] \\ Call the decoder of code $\mathcal{C}_i$ on the input you've prepared.
+Consider the GCC structure of Figure \ref{fig: def2GCC}.
+In this construction we have a length $N$ symbols code that is composed of $\ell$ outer-codes, denoted by $\left\{\mathcal{C}_i\right\}_{i=0}^{\ell-1}$, each one of length $N/\ell$ symbols.
+The decoding algorithms that are considered here are composed of $\ell$ pairs of steps.
+The $i^{th}$ pair is dedicated to decoding $\mathcal{C}_i$ as described in Algorithm \ref{algo:schemDescCrFormat}.